 Lecithin is a naturally occurring substance in our liver and is needed for every cell in our body.
 We get lecithin from the food we eat or by taking a lecithin supplement.
-It is necessary for strengthening cellular structures in the body, intracellular messaging and contributes to normal functioning of our brain, nerves and other organs.
+It is necessary for strengthening cellular structures in the body and intracellular messaging and contributes to the normal functioning of our brain, nerves, and other organs.
 It reduces cholesterol levels, supports brain health, and can prevent and resolve plugged ducts and mastitis, making it a valuable supplement for lactating mothers.

 Our spinal cord contains 6-10%